RULES AND REGULATIONS FOR BORROWERS

 You can return most OSL items to any OSL library.
 Ask the loaning library what their policies are in this regard.

-If you owe fines of $5 or more, OSL policy denies borrowing privileges.
+If you owe fines or fees of $5 or more, OSL policy denies borrowing privileges.
 The library that owns the material determines the fine.
-For items borrowed from Cross’ Mills, the overdue fines are $1/day for videos and DVDs; $0.10/day for books, magazines, audiobooks, and CDs.
+CMPL is a fine free library.
+However, other OSL libraries may have fines on their items.

 Cross’ Mills Public Library offers special delivery services for our homebound patrons.